errbufferoverfl/garden.errbufferoverfl.me/soapbox/collapsology-why-your-biggest-threat-isnt-exposed-rdp.md

 ---
 title: "Collapsology: Why your biggest threat isn’t exposed RDP"
+author:
-author: "errbufferoverfl"
+  - "errbufferoverfl"
-date: 2021-09-01T23:00:00+10:00
+date: 2021-09-01T22:30:00+09:30
-abstract: For decades, anthropologists, quantitative historians, and sociologists have discussed and proposed various explanations for the collapse of civilizations, from unsustainable complexity, decay of social cohesion, rising inequality and general misfortune.
-Using our time-travelling phone booth, we’ll investigate historical collapses and conduct a root cause analysis to investigate why these collapses happened, and how we can observe similar issues in modern business environments.
+date-modified: 2024-07-06T13:37:16+09:30
 categories:
+  - Culture
   - PyCon
   - Security
-- Culture
+abstract: For decades, anthropologists, quantitative historians, and sociologists have discussed and proposed various explanations for the collapse of civilizations, from unsustainable complexity, decay of social cohesion, rising inequality and general misfortune.
+Using our time-travelling phone booth, we’ll investigate historical collapses and conduct a root cause analysis to investigate why these collapses happened, and how we can observe similar issues in modern business environments.
 ---

 For decades, anthropologists, quantitative historians, and sociologists have discussed and proposed various explanations for the collapse of civilizations, from unsustainable complexity, decay of social cohesion, rising inequality and general misfortune.